CakeEaterGames/sunscript/Readme.md

 Sunscript is Domain Specific Language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)) for an MMO game called [Hackmud](https://hackmud.com).
 It is designed to solve one and only one specific problem in the game, **filtering of loot (upgrades)**.
 When you get to a certain progression point at the game you start to acquire thousands of individual items of various rarities, tiers, types and qualities.
 Deciding what to do with each individual item by hand is no longer possible and any attempt to create a proper filtering solution ends up becomes a long list of "if else" statements that is very difficult to read and modify.

+This language streamlines the filtering process.
 The more you use it the more readable and comfortable it becomes!
 Try the [live demo](https://cakeeatergames.github.io/sunscript/)

 ## Usage